clay/claycli/README.md

 # Usage

 ```
-clay <command> <argument> [options]
+clay <command> [options]
 ```

-If installed locally, you can simply call `clay` from the command line.
-Arguments and options can be used in any order.
+If installed globally, you can simply call `clay` from the command line.
 Much like `git`, `clay-cli` can be configured using a `.clayconfig` file in your home folder.
 Keys and sites can be called anything, as you'll reference them with the `--key` and `--site` options when using `clay-cli`.
 For sites, it'll assume `http://` and port `80` unless you specify otherwise.

 ```
 [keys]